okeefm/s3g/doc/s3g_protocol.markdown

 Payload

     uint8: Tool ID of the tool to wait for
-    uint16: Delay between query packets sent to the tool, in ms (nominally 100 ms)
+    uint16: delay between query packets sent to the tool, in ms (nominally 100 ms)
     uint16: Timeout before continuing without tool ready, in seconds (nominally 1 minute)

 Response (0 bytes)